-None of these Standards or changes to existing Standards have been previously approved by the Company. stipulates that all relevant pronouncements will be approved for the first period starting on or after the effective date of publication.
-New standards, changes and interpretations that have not been adopted in the current year have not been presented as they are not expected to have a material impact on the Company's financial statements.
+These standards or changes to existing standards have not previously been approved by the Company.
+Management provides that all relevant pronouncements will be approved for the first period beginning on or after the effective date of publication.
+New standards, amendments and interpretations that have not been adopted in the current year have not been disclosed as they are not expected to have a material impact on the Company's financial statements.